-Ben Ashby: I joined the Boots lab in July 2014 (Exeter, UK) following my PhD at the University of Oxford (supervised by Sunetra Gupta and Angus Buckling), which was awarded the Thomas Henry Huxley Award and Marsh Prize from the Zoological Society of London for the best zoological doctoral thesis in the UK.
+Ben Ashby: I am a theoretical evolutionary biologist interested in the evolution and ecology of hosts and their parasites.
+Following my post-doc in the Boots lab (2014-16) I joined the University of Bath as a NERC Independent Research Fellow, although I am still based at UC Berkeley until Autumn 2018.
 My research focuses on the interplay between the ecological and evolutionary dynamics of hosts and their parasites.
-I use mathematical models (adaptive dynamics, population genetics) and numerical simulations (individual and population level) to understand the evolution of a wide range of host and parasite traits, including resistance, infectivity, virulence, and reproductive strategies.
-During my post-doc I have reconciled theory on sexual selection and host-parasite coevolution, and I am currently developing new methods at the interface of adaptive dynamics and classic population genetics approaches to understand the importance of ecological feedbacks.
+I use mathematical models and numerical simulations to understand the evolution of a wide range of host and parasite traits, including resistance, infectivity, virulence, and reproductive strategies.
+I have recently reconciled theory on sexual selection and host-parasite coevolution, as well as theory on different models of infection genetics.
+I am currently developing theory on host and parasite (co)evolution in complex communities along with new methods at the interface of adaptive dynamics and classic population genetics approaches to understand the importance of ecological feedbacks.

 Penny Lynch: Having recklessly abandoned undergraduate biology back in 1980, I built a career in finance before finally returning to science via a part-time maths degree and a PhD (co-supervised by Uwe Grimm and Andrew Read) modelling the effects of health interventions on the evolution of life history in disease causing organisms.
 A large part of my PhD involved modelling the potential disease control benefits and evolutionary consequences of novel interventions targetting malaria vectors.
 I have maintained my interest in this area, and my current research comprises the development and application of mathematical models which consider vector ecology and life history to explore the potential benefits of new vector control methods.
 I am also still exploring ways to manage and perhaps even exploit the evolutionary effects of human interventions on vector populations.